 Strategy #2 Get the Whole Family Involved in Spring Cleaning

 There’s a saying, “Many Hands Make Light Work.”
 Getting the family involved could actually make cleaning more fun!
 If you have young kids, they likely won’t be focused for long, so break up the task into 10 minute activities.
-Adults can do things that require sorting and organization, technical knowledge like cleaning coils, or a risky task like standing on a ladder or dealing with a chemical.
+Adults can do the things that require sorting and organization, technical knowledge like cleaning coils, or a risky task like standing on a ladder or dealing with a chemical.
 Check out the chart for age appropriate Spring Cleaning Chores.

 Notes about the above chart:

 - Age assignments assume that an adult could demonstrate and then the child could execute

 - For older kids in the category, they may be ready to tackle things at the next level, but require adult supervision